BIO-RSG/PhytoFit/USERGUIDE.md

 <br>
     + **Option 1:** Draw it on the map

-      > <div style="font-size:70%">Scroll up to the draw toolbar at the top left corner of the map.
+      Scroll up to the draw toolbar at the top left corner of the map.
-      > Controls on the toolbar: zoom in/out, draw irregular polygon or a box, edit polygon, and delete polygon.
+      Controls on the toolbar: zoom in/out, draw irregular polygon or a box, edit polygon, and delete polygon.
-      > To draw an irregular polygon, click the first draw icon (the pentagon) and click the points on the map where you want the vertices to be.
+      To draw an irregular polygon, click the first draw icon (the pentagon) and click the points on the map where you want the vertices to be.
 To finish the polygon, click the first point or click the "finish" button.
-      > To draw a square, use the second draw icon.
+      To draw a square, use the second draw icon.
-      > As of 26 Sep 2020, only one polygon can be drawn on the map at a given time.
-If you draw a new polygon, the old one will be deleted automatically.</div>
+      As of 26 Sep 2020, only one polygon can be drawn on the map at a given time.
+If you draw a new polygon, the old one will be deleted automatically.
     + **Option 2:** Type the coordinates of the vertices and click "Create polygon"

-      > <div style="font-size:70%">Latitide/longitude formatting:
+      Latitide/longitude formatting:
-      >  + decimal degrees
+        + decimal degrees
-      >  + separated by commas
+        + separated by commas
-      >  + use latitude/longitude < 0 for south/west</div>
+        + use latitude/longitude < 0 for south/west

 <br>